-The white grape comes from Italy, Synonyms include Malvasia col Puntino, Malvasia Gentile and Malvasia Puntinata.
-It is one of the many mostly unrelated varieties with name part Malvasia (see there in detail).
-It may, despite seemingly suggestive synonyms or morphological Similarities not with the variety Malvasia Bianca di Piemonte be confused.
-In 2011 took place DNA analysis resulted in a crossroads Muscat d'Alexandrie x Schiava Grossa, However, it turned out that the vine examined was another, unknown variety.
+The white grape variety comes from Italy, Synonyms include Malvasia col Puntino, Malvasia Gentile and Malvasia Puntinata.
+It is one of the numerous mostly unrelated varieties with part of the name Malvasia (see there in detail).
+Despite apparently suggesting synonyms or morphological No similarities to the variety Malvasia Bianca di Piemonte be confused.
+It was done in 2011 DNA analysis resulted in an intersection Muscat d'Alexandrie x Schiava Grossa, After that it turned out that the vine examined was a different, unknown variety.

-The medium to late ripening vine is prone to both mildews and Botrytis, The berries have small dots (to which the synonym part "puntinata" refers) and a discreet one nutmeg on.
+The medium to late ripening vine is susceptible to both mildews and Botrytis, The berries have small dots (to which the synonym part "puntinata" refers) and a subtle one nutmeg on.
 It produces flowery white wines with aromas of exotic fruits for quick enjoyment.
-These are also for the production of very sweet To cry.
-The variety is mainly in the region Lazio grown and there often with Trebbiano varieties and Malvasia Bianca di Candia blended.
-She is in the DOC wines Bianco Capena.
+These are also for the production of very sweet Suitable for crying.
+The variety is mainly found in the region Lazio grown and often with Trebbiano varieties and Malvasia Bianca di Candia blended.
+It is in the DOC wines Bianco Capena.
 Castelli Romani.
 Cerveteri.
 Colli Albani.
 Colli della Sabina.
 Colli Etruschi Viterbesi.
 Colli Lanuvini.
 Cori.
 Frascati.
 Marino.
 Romany and Tarquinia authorized.
-There are also small stocks in the Abruzzo, The acreage in 2010 was 590 hectares with an extremely decreasing trend (ten years earlier it was 2,366 hectares).
+There are also small stocks in the Abruzzo, The acreage in 2010 was 590 hectares with an extremely falling trend (ten years earlier it was 2,366 hectares).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012